distortedfusion/blade-components/docs/10-components/card.md

 ## List Groups

 Cards will automatically modify the `x-list-group` component styling to match the card.
-You can use `x-list-group` components within either, the `x-card.body` or `x-card.footer` components, or directly within the `x-card` component.
+You can use `x-list-group` components within either the `x-card.body` or `x-card.footer` component, or directly within `x-card`.

 ```blade-component-code
 <x-card>